pavelkang/flower/README.md

 Local Installation
 ------------------

-To run the app locally, install Flask (ideally in a virtualenv) with
+To run the app locally, install dependencies (ideally in a virtualenv) with

-`pip install flask`
+`pip install requirements.txt`

 Then you can run the server with

 `python main.py`

-If you hate yourself, you can install gunicorn and use
+If you hate yourself or are named Heroku, use

 `gunicorn main:app`